lightbend/kalix-jvm-sdk/samples/java-protobuf-reliable-timers/README.md

 ## Running Locally

-When running a Kalix application locally, at least two applications are required.
-The current Kalix application and its companion Kalix Proxy.
+When running a Kalix service locally, we need to have its companion Kalix Proxy running alongside it.

-To start the applications locally, call the following command:
+To start your service locally, run:

 ```shell
 mvn kalix:runAll
 ```

-This command will start your Kalix application and a Kalix Proxy using the included [docker-compose.yml](./docker-compose.yml) file.
+This command will start your Kalix service and a companion Kalix Proxy as configured in [docker-compose.yml](./docker-compose.yml) file.

 For further details see [Running a service locally](https://docs.kalix.io/developing/running-service-locally.html) in the documentation.

 ## Exercise the service

-With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
+With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/java-protobuf/writing-grpc-descriptors-protobuf.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.
 For example, using `curl`.

 ```shell
 curl -XPOST -H "Content-Type: application/json" localhost:9000/com.example.actions.Order/PlaceOrder -d '{ "item":"Pizza Margherita", "quantity":1 }'